-In evolutionary history it was important for people to have as many children as possible because of high mortality rates and low life-expectancy.
+In evolutionary history, it was important for people to have as many children as possible because of high mortality rates and low life expectancy.
 The human population on earth remained quite low and only increased very gradually over the millennia from prehistoric times until quite recently.
-As mortality rates decreased and life-expectancy increased, and without birth control, the population exploded from the year 1800 onwards.
+As mortality rates decreased and life expectancy increased, and without birth control, the population exploded from the year 1800 onwards.

-Contraception, and other types of birth control, are crucial strategies for slowing, and ultimately stopping, population growth.
+Contraception and other types of birth control are crucial strategies for slowing, and ultimately stopping, population growth.

-Whilst protected sex is a very sustainable pleasure, many of our pleasures are not.
+Whilst consensual and protected sex is a very sustainable pleasure, many of our pleasures are not.
 Neither is the desire to accumulate more wealth than we need.
 Only by being aware of our innate drives, and our responses to them, can we make deliberate choices that are both best for us and also for the planet – now and in the future.